ashavitt/Cat-Mouse/README.md

 git repository: https://github.com/ashavitt/Cat-Mouse
 ###### Partners: Amir Shavitt and Nitzan Pomerantz

+ *We deeply appreciate Maor Freedman's help with our graphic design.*

 ## Introduction
 In this project we were required to build a GUI application using SDL for a board game of Cat & Mouse with optional AI players (based on ex3) for both characters.
 We have also implemented AI evaluation function to compete in the class tournament.